A Synthetic Approach to Markov Kernels

 Translation notes

 All examples use finite dicts as distributions over small sets.
 Fritz's paper works over arbitrary measurable spaces, Borel categories, and continuous distributions.
 For example: the copy-naturality test on this page checks a function over a handful of integers.
-In the paper, the same test applies to a Gaussian process over ℝ — infinite-dimensional, continuous, and requiring measure theory to state.
+In the paper, the same test applies to a Gaussian process over ℝ: infinite-dimensional, continuous, requiring measure theory to even state.
 The structure (does copying commute?) is identical.
 The generality is not.

 Read the paper.
 Start at §10 (p.48) for the deterministic/stochastic boundary, §16 (p.72) for the informativeness preorder.